 Between £150-£300 (size dependent)

 It’s always best to take expensive tools and equipment out of a van where possible, but not always possible.
-A Van Vault is a secure tool chests and other van security products including a lockable roof tube for safely transporting copper pipes.
+A Van Vault is secure tool chests and other van security products including a lockable roof tube for safely transporting copper pipes.

 There are various designs available including drawer systems, chests and lockable roof tube (for copper piping for example)